Environmental Hydraulics: Hydrodynamic and Pollutant Transport Modelling of Lakes and Coastal Waters

 Published in Developments in Water Science, Volume 56, Elsevier, 2006

-This authoritative textbook covers the fundamental principles and advanced techniques for modeling hydrodynamics and pollutant transport in lakes and coastal waters.
-It provides both theoretical foundations and practical applications for environmental engineers and water resources professionals.
+This textbook covers the principles and modelling approaches used to study hydrodynamics and pollutant transport in lakes and coastal waters.
+It brings together theory and applied examples for environmental engineers and water resources professionals.

 Key Topics: